 Once a Week

-Political scientist Mark Smith sees the failure of America’s covenant marriage laws as part of the complicated interplay between religion in politics that exited in the United States since colonial times.
+Political scientist Mark Smith sees the failure of America’s covenant marriage laws as part of the complicated interplay between religion in politics that existed in the United States since colonial times.
 While the modern Christian Right has focused on issues such as gay and transgender rights, it has largely avoided divorce as an issue, even though divorce arguably has the most direct impact on “family values.”